DiamondLightSource/PySIMRecon/docs/sections/installation.md

 1. Within a conda terminal, create a new environment `conda create -n pysimrecon_env python=3.12` and activate it `conda activate pysimrecon_env`.
 The environment has been called `pysimrecon_env` in this example but this is not a requirement.
 2. Clone (or download) this repository.
 3. Navigate to where you've cloned the repo within your terminal.
-4. Install the requirements from the conda_requirements.txt file `conda install --file conda_requirements.txt`.
+4. Install the requirements from the conda_requirements.txt file `conda install -c conda-forge --file conda_requirements.txt`.
 If there are any issues with this step, please refer to the [requirements](#requirements) section.
 5. Install the package with pip, now that the requirements have been met `python -m pip install .` The argument `-e` can be added if you want it install it in editable mode.

 If you have any problems installing this package, please open an issue.